KxSystems/docs-v1/docs/ref/errors.md

 `e
 "signal this"
 ```
 This can be used to return a result unambiguously indicating whether the function succeeded.
-Here, the first element of the pair indicates success or failure, while the second element is either the result or the error.
+Here, the first item of the pair indicates success or failure, while the second item is either the result or the error.
 This is useful when `0` or `()` might be valid results.
 ```q
 q)@[(1b;){1+x}@;0;(0b;)]
 1b